Ramjas College: Academic journals and magazines

-Ramjas also encourages collegiate writing and research.
+Ramjas also encourages academic writing and research.

 Ramjas Political Review is the biannual peer-reviewed academic research journal run by the undergraduate students of the Department of Political Science, Ramjas College, University of Delhi.
 It is the only political science journal in the University of Delhi with an International Standard Serial Number, which is ISSN (O): 3048-5886.
-Ramjas Economic Review, run by the Department of Economics, is a peer–reviewed international academic journal for undergraduate students to showcase their research pertaining to the discipline of economics.
-Anubhuti is the Department of Philosophy's annual journal.
+It has engaged with former foreign secretaries and renowned scholars across the globe.